Azure-Samples/function-eventhub-vnet/README.md

 ### No virtual network

 The diagram below depicts the high-level resource architecture when no virtual network is used.
-This may be suitable for local development when it is suitable to push the Function application code from a development workstation or CI/CD pipeline/workflow without a virtual network connected build agent.
+This may be suitable for local development when it is suitable to execute the Function application code from a development workstation or CI/CD pipeline/workflow without a virtual network connected build agent.

 ![High-level architecture with no virtual network - Application Insights, Azure Storage account, Key Vault, Azure Function and Event Hub](assets/images/architecture-no-vnet.png)